-If VCSAG\GET\CONTAINER\INFO API is not called before or if ContainerInfo attribute is not set for the resource.
+If VCSAG GET CONTAINER INFO API is not called before or if ContainerInfo attribute is not set for the resource.
 For example, Name key of ContainerInfo is "" or Type key of ContainerInfo is invalid etc.

-If command to fetch base path of container fails. the command status is returned as return value.
+If command to fetch base path of container fails.
+The environment variable VCSAG CMD STATUS, will be updated accordingly with exit status of the command.